 Starve the attractions by continually averting your senses from people or things that foster sinful thoughts.

-Play the rest of the tape (i.e., what are the long-term consequence of the sin if I commit it).
+Play the rest of the tape (i.e., the long-term consequence of the sin if I commit it).

 Cultivate a deep, intimate, personal relationship with our Father God through Jesus Christ by the Holy Spirit.